-In a small saucepan over very low heat, melt coconut peanut butter and butter.
+In a small saucepan over very low heat, melt peanut butter, coconut butter, and butter (or coconut oil).

 Stir in maple syrup, cocoa powder, and salt until dissolved.
-(Mixture will probably a little thick.)
+(Mixture will probably be a little thick.)

 Working quickly, remove from heat and pour/scrape mixture into prepared pan.
 Smooth out evenly across pan.